Your Favorite Cashmere Brand Makes the Nicest Cookware at the Same Luxe-for-Less Price Point

 Scouted selects products independently.
 If you purchase something from our posts, we may earn a small commission.

 Quince, a retailer that skyrocketed to popularity for its luxe-for-less business model, has built a legion of fans obsessed with its $50 cashmere sweaters and chic pull-on dresses.
 But what you may not know is that the brand has come for your kitchen, too.
-Building off its ever-growing home offerings, Quince slyly created an entire kitchen and tabletop line—cutlery, cookware, linens, and more, at the same surprisingly affordable price points as its apparel and accessories.
+Building off its ever-growing home offerings, Quince also has a slept-on kitchen and tabletop line—cutlery, cookware, linens, and more, at the same surprisingly affordable price points as its apparel and accessories.

 After assessing what my kitchen collection was lacking, I set out to try a few pieces.
-It might just be my second-rate cutlery, but when I tried the Japanese Damascus Steel 8-Inch Chef's Knife, I gasped out loud, “Oh, that’s how knives are supposed to work!”
+It might just be my second-rate cutlery, but when I tried the Japanese Damascus Steel 8-Inch Chef’s Knife, I gasped out loud, “Oh, that’s how knives are supposed to work!”
 I sliced into a pastry that I had promised to split with a friend while thinking I could steal some of my friend’s portion with an “accidental” uneven cut (no judgment, please).
-How wrong I was—the knife sliced through without any resistance.
+How wrong I was!
+The knife sliced through without any resistance.
 I was so impressed that I didn’t even mind sharing the perfectly clean-cut dessert.
-Magic knife, how I needed you in my life.

 Magic knife, how I needed you in my life.
 It’s light and ergonomic, and I no longer fear dicing potatoes and hard squashes.
 This knife made all of my meal prep so much easier.